On the Sato-Tate conjecture for non-generic abelian surfaces: Introduction

-The author wishes to thank Toby Gee for useful remarks on an earlier draft of this paper, Kiran Kedlaya and Jean-Pierre Serre for highlighting the issue of the two different definitions of a Sato-Tate group in the potentially abelian case, and Andrew Wiles for a useful conversation.
+The author wishes to thank Toby Gee for useful remarks on an earlier draft of this paper, Kiran Kedlaya and Jean-Pierre Serre for highlighting the issue of the two different definitions of a Sato-Tate group in the potentially abelian case, Andrew Wiles for a useful conversation, and the anonymous referee for useful comments and corrections.
 Moreover thanks are also due to Kedlaya, Benjamin Smith and Francesc Fit\'e for discussions relating to the appendix.
 This research was supported by EPSRC Grant EP/J009458/1.